 This implies that server support for the "delete-items" pubsub feature is REQUIRED.

-When a client is sent an event from the Pubsub service for the 'urn:xmpp:bookmarks:0' node, it MUST check the 'autojoin' attribute if present, and join the room immediately if the attribute is both present and true.
+When a client is sent an event from the Pubsub service for the 'urn:xmpp:bookmarks:0' node, it SHOULD join the room immediately if the 'autojoin' attribute is both present and true.

 Publish-Subscribe (XEP-0060) is used for data storage, specifically through the use of private, personal pubsub nodes (described in Best Practices for Persistent Storage of Private Data via Publish-Subscribe (XEP-0223) ) hosted at the user's virtual pubsub service (see Personal Eventing Protocol (XEP-0163) ).